candlepin/candlepin.github.io/presentations/pki-crash-course/2-pki.md

 - Trust has to begin somewhere, so root CA certs are self-signed

 --
-# Truststores
+# Trust

 - A CA is useless if no one trusts it, so the certificates for commercial CAs need to be disseminated somehow
-- Systems (e.g. Fedora, Firefox, Chrome) contain a truststore with a database of CA certificates
+- Systems (e.g. Fedora, Firefox, Chrome) contain a *truststore* with a list of commercial CA certificates
-- When clients try to make a connection using certificates (e.g. SSL/TLS), if the CA the server returns is unknown, the client aborts the connection
+- When clients try to make a connection using certificates (e.g. SSL/TLS) and the Issuer of the server cert is unknown, the client aborts the connection
   ```none
   % curl https://koji.fedoraproject.org
   curl: (60) Peer's certificate issuer has been marked as not trusted by the user.